olleharstedt/tellstory/a_b.md

 10. Can you believe two hen used to be friends until the new coq arrived?
 Then the pecking order came.

-11. TODO: Two tribes working together, then turning on each other, with one coming out on top.
+11. The pastoral and agricultural tribes had lived in peace and cooperation for generations, but when Ugaza's daughter refused to marry Akkbar's son, the nomads invaded.

-12. TODO: A teenage couple, sleeping in an abandoned house in the forest.
+12. A teenage couple, sleeping in an abandoned house in the forest.
 They share secrets.
 The boy says something and the girl looks chocked.
 "Why would you say that?"
 "I'm sorry, I just...
 I thought we were being honest?"
-"Sure, but..."
+"Sure, but... that's just really, really weird."
+"Weird good?"
+"No, not weird good.
+God!"
+"OK, I'm sorry!
+No, don't go."
+"I'm gonna call my dad."

 13. The fight had gone on for hours, from roof top to roof top, in the forest, between houses, in a mascerade party, on the streets.
 All that was needed was one little mistake to end it all, but it didn't happen.
 Until Yoko Omo came.
 The ninja slipped just a tiny bit on the wet pavement, and the shadow cut his throat.
 It was over.

 14. Doctor?
 Nurse?
 TODO

+15. Two black holes are circuling each other for a million years until one finally swallows the other with a galactic bang.

+16. The two kids sit still and stare in each other eyes.
+They're staring.
+They're staring.
+They keep staring.
+John cracks up and starts laughing.
+"I won!", says Gretha.

 How many ways can status and power really change?
 Formally, informally.
 Looks, money, contacts, information, manipulation.